 This set of Competency Standards has been developed from an earlier version (DTAA, 2000) that set the first standards and guiding principles for dance movement therapists in Australia.
 These Standards were completely redeveloped in 2018.
 The Sub-Committee drew upon a range of methods to develop and validate the standards including:

-- Knowledge of dance movement therapy theory and practice.
+- Literature review of dance movement therapy standards from other countries;

-The process of Professional Membership provides applicants an opportunity to demonstrate their competency.
+The process of applying to join the Register of Professional Members provides applicants an opportunity to demonstrate their competency.
 Recognition of members at Professional (or the intermediary process of Provisional Professional) level offers employers and members of the public assurance that the member has reached this level of competence, through a combination of training, professional practice and supervision.